 Keeps refrigerated for one week, may be frozen.

 Note: the two cans of Rotel, combined, had one cup of liquid.
-If making any substitutions, make sure that there is a cup of liquid, if not make up the difference with broth with broth or water.
+If making any substitutions, make sure that there is a cup of liquid, if not make up the difference with broth or water.

 |Amount Per Serving|